This post may contain affiliate links, from which we earn an income. Click here to read our affiliate policy.

 Another popular option, motorhome wild camping is widely accepted across Europe (except Portugal, which has really cracked down on this).

-If you’ve only ever motorhomed in the UK, you might be surprised at the ease with which you can wild camp your way across the continent, without raising eyebrows or upsetting the locals.
+If you’ve only ever motorhomed in the UK, you might be surprised at the ease with which you can camp off the grid across the continent without raising eyebrows or upsetting the locals.
 Much of Europe is much less densely populated than the UK and there are vast areas of land which are not populated at all that make good places for an overnight parking spot.

 Motorhome Wild Camping – Your Complete Guide